UTS-eResearch/hpc_examples/primes/README.txt

 ------

 This directory contains a small python program to calculate prime numbers within a specified range.
-There is also a PBS job submission script to submit this primes program to the PBS scheduling system.
+There are also two PBS job submission scripts to submit this primes program to the PBS scheduling system.

-  clean.sh   - A simple example shell script to remove old files. primes.py  - A simple program to calculate primes. primes.txt - Typical output from above program.
+  clean.sh   - A simple example shell script to remove old files. primes.py  - A simple python 3 program to calculate primes. primes.txt - Typical output from above program.

   submit_simple.sh  - A very simple example PBS submission script
-                       which does not use a "scratch" directory. submit_advanced.sh - A more typical example PBS submission script which uses a local "scratch" directory.
+                      which does not use a "scratch" directory. submit_typical.sh - A more typical example PBS submission script which uses a local "scratch" directory.

 Copy this entire directory to your own directory to test this out.